-How to Make a Bow with Ribbon in 4 Easy Steps
+How to Make a Bow Out of Ribbon in 4 Easy Steps

 Bows add polish to packages, wreaths, and all kinds of holiday decorating, and these beauties do it with style and ease.
-Here's how to make a simple bow that will impress friends and family.
+Here's how to tie a bow that will impress friends and family.

 How to Make a Classic Bow